 What is Aquatic Therapy?

-Aquatic therapy is a specialized form of physical or occupational therapy.
+Aquatic therapy is a specialized form of physical therapy.
 For years, therapists have realized positive results when applying this water modality to a variety of patient populations.
 Water has been, and still remains, the best environment to achieve full function regardless of the injury.
 Water improves motion and flexibility.
 The warmth of the water (94Â°F) and its massaging effects allow muscles to relax while helping to reduce pain.
 The natural buoyancy reduces gravitational pull and lessens compressive forces, hence making exercises much easier to perform than on land.
 Best of all, aquatic therapy can be used even if a patient does not know how to swim.